-Lindsey B. "Luka" Carfagna is a doctoral candidate in sociology at Boston College, an independent researcher and writer, and a modern military spouse.
-She currently resides on an Air Force Base in New Jersey, but can usually be found lurking wherever connected communities meet economic, educational, and ecological challenges.
-Her dissertation focuses on how young people utilized open learning resources and practices as a buffer for hard economic times after the 2008 crisis and subsequent recession.
+Dr. Lindsey B. "Luka" Carfagna is a visiting scholar in the Department of Informatics (Connected Learning Lab) at UC Irvine, works full time as a Learning Experience (LX) Designer and Assessment Specialist at Thomas Edison State University, has taught as a sociologist at several universities, and is a certified personal trainer.
+She can usually be found lurking wherever connected communities meet economic, educational, and ecological challenges and her dissertation focused on how young people utilized open learning resources and practices as a buffer for hard economic times after the 2008 crisis and subsequent recession.

 For her undergraduate degree, Lindsey went to the University of Vermont on a full athletic scholarship to play Division 1 soccer.
 After injuries forced her to medically retire from the game, she turned her focus to scholarship and advocacy.
 Lindsey transformed her passion for the beautiful game into a disciplined pursuit of sociology's unique vocational power to speak truth, heal wounds, and inspire calls to action.

 In 2007, Lindsey entered a Masters program at the University of Chicago in the Social Sciences, where she was trained to cultivate "the Life of the Mind" in an environment well known for its contributions to sociology.
 Here, she became a student of organizational sociology and the sociology of education.
 Lindsey learned to craft her practical questions about educational inequity into theoretical questions about how organizational structures can communicate myths that we take for granted in daily life.
 After graduation, she worked as an adjunct at a for-profit college and then as a residence director at the University of Vermont.
-Two years later, she started the Sociology PhD program at Boston College, from which she will graduate in a few months.
+Two years later, she started the Sociology PhD program at Boston College.

 Portrait photos by Jenny Hogan